imgag/ngs-bits/doc/tools/TsvDiff.md

 	                                   Default value: 'false'
 	  -skip_comments_matching <string> Comma-separated list of sub-strings for skipping comment lines (case-sensitive matching).
 	                                   Default value: ''
-	  -skip_cols <string>              Comma-separated list of colums to skip.
+	  -skip_cols <string>              Comma-separated list of colums to skip during line comparison.
 	                                   Default value: ''
+	  -comp <string>                   Comma-separated list of columns to use for comparison (all other columns are ignored).
+	                                   Default value: ''
+	  -diff_abs <string>               Comma-separated list of column=difference tuples for defining maximum allowed numeric difference of columns.
+	                                   Default value: ''
-	  -no_error                        Do not exit with error state if differences are detected Default value: 'false'
+	  -no_error                        Do not exit with error state if differences are detected.
+	                                   Default value: 'false'
 	  -debug                           Print debug output to stderr
 	                                   Default value: 'false'